jimmyvanhest/qt6-skeleton/README.md

 Install qt with wasm single threaded as target with the installer.
 Set QMAKEWASM variable in Makefile to the install location.
-Find out the version of emsdk to install by building for wasm.
+Find out the version of emsdk to install by building for wasm. for qt 6.5 emsdk version 3.1.25 is required
 Install emsdk as followed.
 ```
 export EMSDK_BASE_LOCATION=~/packages